-a.
-No person shall chase, trap, wound, kill or treat cruelly, or attempt to trap, catch, wound or kill any bird or animal in any park except for District operations.
+No person shall chase, trap, wound, kill or treat cruelly, or attempt to trap, a. catch, wound or kill any bird or animal in any park except for District operations.
 No person shall bring any animal, reptile or fowl in any park, except dogs and cats, which dog or cat shall at all times be on a leash and under control.
 Any unleashed animal (except in designated areas) found loose on park property may be apprehended and removed to an animal shelter, public pound or other place available for said purposes and impounded at the expense of the animal's owner.
 No person shall permit any pet in his/her custody to enter upon or remain upon any area of a park utilized as a non-turf area, including but not limited to baseball infields, volleyball courts, basketball courts and tennis courts, children's play area, playground, washroom facility, drinking fountain or as posted to prohibit pets.
 The person accompanying the dog or cat shall immediately clean up and remove any excrement of the dog or cat.
-Persons must, at all times, have in their immediate possession a device for the removal of the excrement and a depository for the transmission of the excrement to a receptacle located upon, owned or possessed by the person, or in park receptacles, provided the excrement is secured in a proper depository container such as a plastic bag.
-However, nothing in this ordinance shall prohibit a "service" dog assisting a physically disabled or handicapped person from entering or remaining at any location in or on District property.
-"Service" dog shall mean any dog which has successfully completed commonly recognized training to assist physically disabled or handicapped persons.
-It is expected that sight-impaired individuals will make every effort to immediately clean up after their dog; however, the failure to do so shall not be deemed a violation of this ordinance, unless such sight-impaired individual is accompanied by a non-impaired person.
+Persons must, at all times, have in their immediate possession a device for the removal of

-b.
-Any animal found on District property in violation of this section may be apprehended, removed to an animal shelter, public pound or other place provided for that purpose pursuant to the laws or ordinances of the Villages of Hoffman Estates and Schaumburg and Unincorporated Cook County; all at the expense of the owner or person responsible for such animal.
+- the excrement and a depository for the transmission of the excrement to a receptacle located upon, owned or possessed by the person, or in park receptacles, provided the excrement is secured in a proper depository container such as a plastic bag. - b.
+Any animal found on District property in violation of this section may be apprehended, removed to an animal shelter, public pound or other place provided for that purpose pursuant to the laws or ordinances of the Villages of Hoffman Estates and Schaumburg and Unincorporated Cook County; all at the expense of the owner or person responsible for such animal. - c.
+The District permits the use of trained service animals to assist an individual with a disability.
+Service animals are limited to dogs and miniature horses.
+Service animals must be housebroken if they are to accompany an individual into a District building.
+Service animals must be up-to-date with all required vaccinations.